-And getting trapped inside isn’t an uncommon occurrence when large-scale building fires break out.
+And getting trapped inside because of falling debris and smoke isn’t an uncommon occurrence when large-scale building fires break out.

 That’s why I put together this basic guide, so you can maximize you and your family’s chances of survival if you’re ever trapped in a fire.

 I hope you take a few minutes to integrate these tips into your own survival planning and knowledge base so if this were ever to happen to you, you maximize your chances of making it out alive.